 top of page

-Energy Outlook Review for Oil in the Sea Study
+Energy Outlook: Oil in the Sea IV Study and Future Decarbonization Pathway

 Below is a graphic created by the Greene team for this effort.
 It compares energy use and energy sources under three scenarios.